 - How would the implementation of your technology into the healthcare or social care system address this unmet need?
 We do not expect a health economic model but use of published figures can be useful to argue your case.

 Please provide a clear explanation of the device, technology or intervention and the benefits it provides over competing technologies.
 A consideration of the proposed barriers to clinical adoption must also be clearly articulated, as well as a description of the level of innovation of the proposed technology and Intellectual Property (IP) position.

-Please provide a clear case of how the proposed device, technology or intervention will change clinical practice and provide benefit to patients (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved patient outcomes and experiences).
-Potential cost savings for the NHS should also be provided, along with details of the expected involvement of patient/and or public representatives during the product development process.
+Please provide a clear case of how the proposed device, technology or intervention will change clinical practice and provide benefits to patients or service users (such as reduced mortality or morbidity, improved quality of life, reduced misdiagnosis, improved outcomes and experiences).
+Potential cost savings for the NHS or social care system should also be provided, along with details of the expected involvement of patients, service users and/or public representatives during the product development process.

 Project and Spending Plan

 Please provide details of the work to be conducted and how funds will be allocated.
 This section must adequately address the main objectives of the project.
 Project objectives must be realistic in terms of time and resources requested.

 - Why is Connect funding essential for the development of your technology?

 - Describe your project plan with clearly defined work packages, timelines and deliverables.
 It might be useful to provide a summary of each work package and its approximate cost.